Tyranties/picoCTF-picoGym-challenges/general-skills/general-skills.md

 All challenges can be found [here](https://play.picoctf.org/practice?category=5&page=1&solved=0).

-There are a total of 42 challenges and 4810 picoGym points you can earn.
+There are a total of 42 challenge.

 Most challenges revolve around using a Linux terminal, Python and require basic computer science and programming knowledge.